Additional Psychological Measures

 - The risk that this candidate will undertake negative acts towards the organisation, including inappropriate comments about the organisation, theft, or ignoring rules considered important by the company.

-This measure has been validated in multiple studies leading to publications in peer-reviewed journals.
+This additional psychological assessment measure has been validated in multiple studies leading to publications in peer-reviewed journals.

 Occupational Health & Safety Behaviours

 The additional psychological assessment measure of Safety behaviour is described as seeking ways to improve work safety (Stranks, 2010).
 This involves identifying risks, monitoring co-employees’ safety behaviours and promoting work safe environment.
 SACS Occupational Health & Safety Behaviours scale measures the likelihood that the participant will behave appropriately in respect of OH&S behavior.

 The OH&S measure consists of three components: